lifecoachhub/wp-plugin/readme.txt

 == Changelog ==

-= 0.1.0 - June 27, 2025 =
+= 0.1.0 - July 05, 2025 =
-* Initial release with coach/client can connect their site with Life coach hub.
+* Initial release with coach/client can connect their site with Life Coach Hub.
+* Client can connect / disconnect their Life Coach Hub site directly.